 Tarpon Toad

-The tarpon toad is one of the most effective flies you can use to catch good size tarpon.
+The tarpon toad is one of the most effective flies you can use to catch good-sized tarpons.

-They come with a large flat profile around the shank of the hook which gives them a great profile for fish looking upwards, like tarpon.
-They also have a short tail tied behind the body of the fly that gives them great action.
+They come with a large flat profile around the shank of the hook, which gives them a great profile for fish looking upwards, like tarpon.
+They also have a short tail tied behind the fly’s body, giving them great action.

-You can find these flies in a range of colors and two-tone options are often best.
-Black and purple are one of the most effective options you can use as well as black and red plus tan and white too.
+You can find these flies in a range of colors, and two-tone options are often best.
+A combination of black and purple is one of the most effective options you can use, as well as black and red plus tan and white.

 Minnow

-Minnow flies are excellent for catching predators like snook, striped bass, albacore, bonito, and lots more.
-These flies are made with a special material called Sili Skin which is a reflective plastic/rubbery type material that is usually silver and even feels like a baitfish.
+Minnow flies are excellent for catching predators like snook, striped bass, albacore, bonito, and all the trout family.
+These flies are made with a special material called Sili Skin, which is a reflective plastic/rubbery material that is usually silver and even feels like a baitfish.

-These flies are extremely effective when predators are feeding on newly hatched baitfish, aka minnows.
-They provide a load of flash and their action is also excellent to fool feeding predators every time on a good cast.
+These flies are extremely effective when predators, such as bonefish, feed on newly hatched baitfish, aka minnows.
+They provide a load of flash, and their action is also excellent to fool feeding predators every time on a good cast.

-Minnow flies usually come in silver color but can have a tint to them and the options include pearl, green, blue, and more.
-They are all pretty effective but it is always worth having a range of options in your fly box.
+Minnow flies usually come in silver color but can have a tint to them, and the best options include pearl, green, and blue.
+They are all pretty effective, but it is always worthwhile having a range of options in your fly box.

 Articulated Streamer